-- green close to or less than the laboratory detection limit (<0.000006 mg/L); - orange above the laboratory detection limit but below a value midway between the MAV in the Drinking Water Standards for aldrin and diedlrin and the MAV for lindane; - red elevated concentrations above 0.001 g/m3.
+- green close to or less than the laboratory detection limit (<0.000006 mg/L); - orange above the laboratory detection limit but below a value midway between the MAV in the Drinking Water Standards for aldrin and diedlrin and the MAV for lindane; - red elevated concentrations above 0.001 g/m.

-As with DDX, the results show variable concentrations within the site.
+As with DDX, the results show variable concentrations within the site, although the pattern from the May sampling round is similar to the February sampling round.